angelxuanchang/nlp-class/project.md

 Make sure you have a `requirements.txt` file for your project so that we can use a virtual environment to run your code.

 Your Python notebook must be called `project.ipynb`.

 In addition to writing code for a good project submission, the description of what you did for your project as a PDF report is also a very important part of your project submission.
-The PDF writeup **must** have the following sections:
+The PDF writeup should have the following sections and **must** cover the following information:

-* Motivation
+* Introduction
     * Which aspect of the problem / task did your group choose to improve and reasons for your choice.
 * Approach
     * Describe the algorithms and machine learning models used in your project.
 Use clear mathematical notation and diagrams to explain your model(s).
-* Data
-    * Exactly which data files were used; also include here any external data that was not provided to you.
-* Code
+* Experiments
+    * Data - What data was used? how was it used?
+Is there anything interesting about the data?
-    * If you used homework code, which homework code you used in your project.
+    * Implementation - What code did you use?
+Did you implement everything by yourself?
+If you used homework code, which homework code you used in your project.
 Provide exactly which code was used in your project not written by your group (e.g. use of an aligner from an open-source project).
-* Experimental Setup
-    * Describe what kind of evaluation you are doing and which methods you are comparing against each other.
+    * Evaluation: Describe what kind of evaluation you are doing, what metrics you are using
-* Results
-    * Include a detailed comparison of different methods.
-* Analysis of the Results
+    * Methods being compared: which methods you are comparing against each other?
-    * Did you improve over the baseline.
+    * Results: Include a detailed comparison of different method and analysis of the results.
+Did you improve over the baseline.
 Why or why not?
-* Future Work
+* Conclusion
+    * What did you learn from your experiments?
     * What could be fixed in your approach.
-What you did not have time to finish, but you think would be a useful addition to your project.
+    * What you did not have time to finish, but you think would be a useful addition to your project.
 * References
-     * provide references using BibTex
+    * Provide references using BibTex

 Please read this [guide to presenting your work](assets/cached/cs224u/cs224u-2019-presenting.pdf).
 Also available is a [video tutorial covering the same material](https://www.youtube.com/watch?v=WXLb4h2A724).